-J.M.
-Smucker (NYSE: SJM) might not get the same coverage afforded to its larger consumer defensive peers but its quality is just high.
-To add some weight to that assertion just consider these two facts.
-Firstly, the famed manufacturer of jams and peanut butter has increased its dividend in every year since the early 1960s.
-It has simply become a fact of US corporate life that J.M.
-Smucker will pay its shareholders more this year than it did the year before.
+JM Smucker (SJM) may not get the level of coverage afforded to its larger consumer peers, but its quality is still high.
+To add some weight onto that assertion, just consider these two facts.
+Firstly, the famed manufacturer of jams and peanut butter has paid an uninterrupted dividend in every year since the early-1970s.
+It has increased said dividend in every year since 2002.
 Secondly, over 90% of American households own a Smucker product at any given time.
-This is a company that has engrained itself into the American way of life to such an extent that only a small minority of domestic households aren’t regularly handing it money.
+This is a company that has engrained itself into the American way of life to such an extent that only a small minority of households don’t regularly give it money.

-If those two points weren’t enough then get this.
-You can buy J.M.
-Smucker right now for an earnings yield of over 8%.
+If those two points weren’t enough, then get this: you can currently buy Smucker stock for an earnings yield of over 8%.
 Too good to be true, right?
-Well the detractors would probably point out two things.
-Firstly, food stocks like Smucker are apparently facing secular decline with earnings growth becoming increasingly difficult to come by.
-Why spend twice as much on branded goods when discount retailers like Aldi will flog virtually identical generic products for lower prices?
+Perhaps, and the detractors would probably point out two things.
+Firstly, food stocks like Smucker are apparently facing secular decline, with earnings growth becoming increasingly difficult to come by.
+Why spend twice as much on branded goods when retailers like Aldi sell virtually identical generic products for lower prices?
 The sale of brands like Jif and Folgers Coffee netted Smucker just over $7.70 per share in profit back in 2016.
-This year, the figure will clock in at around $8.40 per share (tax cuts providing most of the boost).
+This year, the figure will clock in at around $8.40 per share, with tax cuts providing most of that boost.

 The second point relates to the state of the company’s balance sheet.
-Predominantly as a result of the 2015 purchase of Big Heart Pet Brands Smucker is sitting on a total net debt pile of around $6.5 billion.
-To put that figure into context the company currently earns somewhere in the region of $900 million a year in net profit.
+Smucker is sitting on a total net debt pile of around $6.5b – predominately a result of the 2015 purchase of Big Heart Pet Brands.
+To put that figure into some context, the company currently earns somewhere in the region of $900m each year in net profit.

-That said I like Smucker for much the same reason as Molson Coors: it represents a pretty cheap deleveraging play.
-First of all you get to start off with that chunky 8% earnings yield.
-Secondly, there’s around $175 million in annual interest that could be accretive to pre-tax earnings on the back of debt reduction.
-As mentioned above cash profits are somewhere in the vicinity of $850-$900 million.
-Of that figure, around $350 million is currently spent on annual shareholder dividends.
-In other words total annual “free” cash stands at around $500 million.
-If you earmark all of that for annual debt reduction then you are probably looking at a couple of percent in terms of annual earnings growth if all of that cash goes on debt reduction.
+With that said, I like Smucker for much the same reason as Molson Coors: it represents a pretty cheap deleveraging play.
+First of all, you get to start off with that chunky 8% earnings yield.
+Secondly, there’s around $175m in annual interest that could be accretive to pre-tax earnings on the back of debt reduction.
+As mentioned above, net profits are somewhere in the vicinity of $850-$900m per annum.
+Around $350m of that is currently spent on the dividend, leaving surplus cash at around $500m per annum.
+We probably get a percentage point in terms of annual earnings growth if all of that cash goes on debt reduction.

 Imagine buying the stock now and holding for a decade.
 Let’s assume earnings only grow in tandem with inflation plus two percentage points – call it 5% per annum on average.
-Let’s also make the same growth assumption for the current $3.40 per share cash dividend.
-That is almost certainly too conservative given the payout ratio here is under 50%, but let’s stick with it.
+Let’s also make the same growth assumption with respect to the current $3.40 per share cash dividend.
+That is almost certainly too conservative given the payout ratio here is under 50%, but let’s stick with it anyway.